SarwanShah/HU_2020_Case_Study_On_DC_Motor_Drives/README.md

 - High reactive power consumption at greater firing angles.
 - Erratic motor behavior at lower speeds due to pulsating currents.
 - Complexity and cost of implementing full 4-quadrant control.

-## 📥 How to Use
-1. Review the **circuit diagrams** and setup instructions provided in the report.
-2. Use MATLAB-Simulink to simulate motor drive operations.
 3. Adjust firing angles to observe the effects on motor speed, torque, and reactive power.

 ## 🔗 References